There are several ways in which a device can be calibrated, which can be daunting and hard to understand.

-Calibration labs use their experience, equipment, the inaccuracy of the device under test (DUT), and the amount of time required to make a determination.
+Calibration labs use their experience, calibration equipment, the inaccuracy of the device under test (DUT), and the time required to decide.

 In most cases, they choose one of three options:

 - A multipoint adjustment (three to eleven points)

 The fastest calibration of the three is using a zero-point adjustment.
 They typically do this in the lower 20% of the transducer range.
 To create an offset correction, it uses a single point to calculate the difference between the reference value and the DUT reading.

 As simple as venting the device into the atmosphere, both pressure and reference ports for a gauge transducer.
 Zeroing an absolute transducer may require the instrument to be pumped down in the vacuum range.
 This depends on the entire span pressure.